GeoDiffuser: Geometry-Based Image Editing with Diffusion Models: Results Experiments

-\Cref{tab:metrics} shows quantitative comparison of our method with the baselines. \coolname outperforms baselines with an average \textbf{MD} of $5.65$ for 2D edits and $6.42$ for all edits.
-We also have the lowest warp loss of $0.098$ for 2D edits and $0.093$ for all edits.
+\Cref{tab:metrics} shows quantitative comparison for 2D and 3D edits of our method with the baselines. \coolname (\textbf{MD(2D):} 5.579 \& \textbf{MD(3D)}: 7.304) outperforms baselines FreeDrag, Diffusion Handles, Zero123-XL, Dragon Diffusion, and Diffusion Self Guidance in \textbf{MD} metrics and Warp Error for both 2D and 3D edits.
 Dragon Diffusion does not perform well in these tasks since their method fails to inpaint disocclusions or preserve the foreground.
-Zero123-XL baseline performs better but since it is not trained on real-world images, it does not preserve the foreground object well resulting in incorrect DiFT correspondences.
-All method seem to preserve the context of the scene with a clip score above $0.92$.
-For 2D edits, Dragon Diffusion has the highest clip similarity score of $0.965$ however, the edits are performed on images with higher resolution compared to ours which might explain the difference.
+Zero123-XL baseline performs better but since it is not trained on real-world images, it does not preserve the foreground object resulting in incorrect DiFT correspondences.
+All methods seem to preserve the context of the scene with a clip score above 0.920 apart from Diffusion Handles and Diffusion Self Guidance that struggle to preserve the image style in 3D edits with clip score of 0.890 \& 0.809 respectively.
+But Diffusion Handles better adheres to the edit as it uses the depth to project activation functions of the SD model.
+Diffusion Self Guidance consistently underperforms as it most often does not move objects and does not preserve the object appearance.
+For 3D edits, FreeDrag has a marginally high clip similarity score of 0.977 compared to ours (\textbf{CS:} 0.967).
+However, at times \textbf{CS} is higher when the foreground is not removed appropriately.
+FreeDrag struggles to optimize for large edits and occasionally produces improper object inpainting.
+See \Cref{fig:comparison_3D} and supplement for visual comparison and a detailed implementation, timing, and performance analysis for all baselines.

-\parahead{Ablations} We perform a visual ablation of our design choices -- please see the supplementary material for more details and experiments. \Cref{fig:ablation_guidance,fig:ablation_adaptive_optim} shows the importance of the attention sharing mechanism and adaptive optimization.
-We can see a degradation in style preservation of the edit when we don't perform geometric attention sharing till step $45$.
-Without the adaptive optimization, we need image specific tuning for loss weights which is not scalable.
+\parahead{Perceptual Study} In addition to quantitative evaluations, we perform a perceptual study with 53 participants to compare our inpainting and editing results against prior works.
+This was setup as a forced choice questionnaire where participants had to select one of two options as containing the best edit result.
+Of the two randomly presented options, one was ours and the other was a baseline.
+Participants preferred our inpainting over LaMa~\cite{lama-inpainting} 94.06\% of the time.
+They also preferred our geometric edits over Zero123-XL 86.48\% of the time for realism and 88.48\% of the time for edit adherance.
+See supplement for more information.

+\parahead{Ablations} We present quantitative ablations of our design choices in \Cref{tab:ablation_metrics}.
+Increasing the number of time steps for geometric attention sharing provides geometric guidance for more accurate edits with lower \textbf{MD} and \textbf{WE} (\Cref{tab:ablation_metrics}, \Cref{fig:ablation_guidance}).
+Without adaptive optimization, we need image specific tuning for loss weights which is not scalable.
+Removing placement loss reduces the foreground edit accuracy increasing the \textbf{MD} and \textbf{WE}.
+Background preservation loss improves scene preservation with improved global consistency and high \textbf{CS}.
+Without removal loss there exist duplicates within the edited image that lead to incorrect correspondences while computing \textbf{MD} resulting in very high errors.
+Please see supplement for more visual ablations.